h-h-r/GameAIHW3/README.txt

 2: The wolf appears and wanders in the map.
 3: The hunter and the wolf wander until the hunter spots the wolf and believes it is his target.
     The Wolf evades and the hunter pursues.
+4: Red appears and walks to Granny's house using path following algorithm with obstacle avoidence.